 Fragmented Realities

-Taking her Imagined Realities** paintings as a starting point, Kate uses various processes; folding, veiling or concealing, fragmenting & reassembling, making models or projections; to distort the original ‘space’ and create a new painting.
-These processes expose the ambiguity of the text, the writer’s position and the unknown qualities beyond what is described.
+Using her Imagined Realities paintings as a starting point, Kate distortes the original by folding, veiling or concealing, fragmenting or reassembling, making models or projections, to create a new ‘space’.